Two booked for hurting sentiments

 The Gharinda police have booked two persons for allegedly hurting religious sentiments by making objectionable remarks against a community’s religious saints.

-Those booked have been identified as Manjit Singh of the Prabhnoor Health Club and Satnam Singh of Wadali in Chheharta.
+Those booked have been identified as Manjit Singh of the Prabhnoor Health Club and Satnam Singh, a resident of Wadali in Chheharta.

 Tribune Shorts